 Quinoa-Crusted Salmon with Spicy Orange-Miso Sauce

 We had extra quinoa in the refrigerator from the day before and wanted to do something different.
-A friend had told us about a quinoa crusted salmon that he had made and it got us inspired.
+A friend had told us about a quinoa crusted salmon that he made, and it inspired us.
 Try to get wild caught Alaskan or Atlantic salmon if you can.

 Ají amarillo paste is a spicy Peruvian yellow chile paste.
 It’s available in many supermarkets and online at amazon.com.
 We used Santa Cruz Chile and Spice Company's Green Chile Paste (You can order direct at www.santacruzchili.com).
 It turned out great!